-Description: The impact of the COVID-19 pandemic on food insecurity and poor health outcomes is inextricably tied to economic and health inequalities and thus requires additional access to resources.
-To address this, AIDS Care Group built partnerships with local food banks and supermarkets to provide nutritious food to our target population.
+Description: The impact of the COVID-19 pandemic on food insecurity and poor health outcomes is inextricably tied to economic and

 - Discuss various replicable ways to establish partnerships with local food programs. - Describe data collection methods utilized in the partnerships for resource allocation and reporting purposes. - Report on the program findings.